Marymoon95/spam-classifier/README.md

 - Python3
 - Jupyter Notebook
 - WordNet lexical database
-- Python libraries listed in the notebook
+- Python libraries listed in the notebook (available in the requirements.txt file)